haopei/fsnd_p3_catalog/vagrant/catalog/README.md

 #### How Google Connect works:

- 1. The user clicks on Google Sign In button which contains the client_id of the registered app with Google API.
-If the client ID is valid, Google returns a result object (authResult).
+ 1. The user clicks on Google Sign In button which contains the client ID of the registered app with Google API.
+If the client ID is valid, Google returns a result object (`authResult`).

- 2. A callback function is specified, signInCallback(), and handles the returned authResult object by sending the authResult['code'] data, along with the state token, to the /gconnect handler via an AJAX request.
+ 2. A callback function is specified, `signInCallback()`, and handles the returned authResult object by sending the `authResult['code']` data, along with the state token, to the `/gconnect` handler via an AJAX request.
 Note: A unique state token is generated during each page's refresh.
-The same token is saved as login_session['state'].
-The login_session object is `flask.session`.
+The same token is saved as `login_session['state']`.
+The `login_session` object is `flask.session`.

- 3. The /gconnect handler receives the authResult['code'] and state token.
+ 3. The `/gconnect` handler receives the `authResult['code']` and state token.
 It compares to see `request.arg.get('state') == login_session['state'] to validate the request to be forgery-free.

- 4. The auth_code (from request.data in ajax request) is then used for upgrading into a 'credential' object.
+ 4. The auth code (from request.data in ajax request) is then used for upgrading into a 'credential' object.
 This is the `oauth2client.client.OAuth2Credentials` object.

- 5. Using httplib2.Http(), the credentials.access_token is sent to googleapi for validation via an acces token validation url.
+ 5. Using `httplib2.Http()`, the `credentials.access_token` is sent to Google API server for validation via an acces token validation url.

- 6. Check for the access token to be intended for the rightful user by comparing access_token_validation_result['user_id'] == credentials.id_token['sub']
+ 6. Check for the access token to be intended for the rightful user by comparing `access_token_validation_result['user_id'] == credentials.id_token['sub']`

- 7. Check if user is already logged in by checking if login_session['access_token'] exists and login_session['access_token'] == login_session['gplus_id']
+ 7. Check if user is already logged in by checking if `login_session['access_token']` exists and `login_session['access_token'] == login_session['gplus_id']`

  8. Use an http request to get user data using the userinfo_url.
 Store the returned user_data in login_session object.
 The create_user() function uses the login_session object to create new users.

- Note that the auth_code is used for upgrading into a credentials object, while the access_token is used for validating using the http request.
+ *Note that the auth_code is used for upgrading into a credentials object, while the access_token is used for validating using the http request.*

 #### Image Uploads